Skip to content

 pip install "sc-neurocore[full]"

-The hdl and full profiles use the same wheel artefact set as the base package: source RTL primitives under hardware/, safety SystemVerilog under hdl_gen/safety/, and OpenROAD helper scripts under hdl_gen/openroad_flow/.
-Those files are bundled with the wheel so install-time extras only decide which Python dependencies are added; external synthesis tools still produce bitstreams or routed reports locally.
+The hdl and full profiles use the same wheel artefact set as the base package: source RTL primitives under hardware/, baseline offline HDL primitives under hdl/primitives/, safety SystemVerilog under hdl_gen/safety/, and OpenROAD helper scripts under hdl_gen/openroad_flow/.
+Those files are bundled with the wheel so install-time extras only decide which Python dependencies are added; external synthesis tools still produce device-specific bitstreams or routed reports locally.

 The full profile is the CPU-side union for training, NIR, Studio, HDL, codec, bioware, and quantum workflows.
+It is a local research environment profile, not the standard user install.
 It deliberately does not pull GPU-, MPI-, Lava-, Julia-, or JAX-specific stacks because those depend on local hardware, drivers, or external runtimes.

 Research-only polyglot layer